-Each runner and VIP will have their profile uploaded to the website and their pledges will be visible on their own Pledge page.
+Each of the Elite Runners and Influential People will have their profile uploaded to the website and their pledges will be visible on their own Pledge page.

 The Endangered Wildlife Trust (EWT) is the official beneficiary of the event and all funds raised will be divided on a 50/50 basis between their EWT Sniffer Dog Programme and the EWT Bearded Vulture Captive Breeding Programme.
 The reason that the funds will be divided in this manner is that the Rhino Peak itself is home to some of the last Bearded Vultures in the area and the species is now critically endangered.
 It is believed that the concept of two threatened species working together to save each other will capture the imagination.